annotation/text-fabric/tf/docs/about/displaydesign.md

 ![chunking](../images/DisplayDesign/DisplayDesign.003.png)

-We divide each node in our neighbourhood into its maximal contiguous chunks.
+We divide each node in our neighborhood into its maximal contiguous chunks.
 Such chunk are specified by tuples `(n, b, e)`, where `n` is the node (an integer), and `b` is the first slot of the chunk and `e` its last slot.